jonhiggs/osxvpncli/README.md

 # Usage

-    USAGE:
+    Usage:
       vpn [OPTION] <vpn_name>

-    OPTIONS:
+    Options:
-      connect         Establish a connection to a VPN disconnect      Disconnect an established connection
+      connect         Establish a connection new connection
+      disconnect      Disconnect an established connection
-      status          Show the status of each of your VPN connections
+      status          Show the status of each connection